ACT4E/ACT4E-mcdp-exercise-template/README.md

 Then you have available a few test cases in the directory `downloaded/`.

-You should be able to run this solver:
+This is the command you use to run the solver:

     act4e-mcdp-solve \
         --solver act4e_mcdp_solution.MySolution \